JasonPhone/learn-vulkan/notes.md

 DescriptorPool for ImGui may *change*, the destroy callback should use value capture.

 vma causes too much compile warning, suppressed using `#pragma clang diagnostic` around header.

+Using dynamic rendering instead of `VkRenderPass`.
+May not work on mobile device where tile rendering is common.